AbdullahYousaf-13/Google-Cybersecurity-Professional-Certification/Course-1.md

 # Foundation of Cybersecurity

 **Description:**

-Explore the cybersecurity profession, including significant events that led to the development of the cybersecurity field and its continued importance to organizational operations.
-Learn about entry-level cybersecurity roles and responsibilities.
+**Google Cybersecurity Certificate!** In this program, you will explore the growing field of cybersecurity, learn how cybersecurity is crucial to organizations and the people they serve, and develop relevant skills for a future career in the field.
+By completing the nine courses in this certificate program, you'll prepare for entry-level jobs in cybersecurity, such as cybersecurity analyst, security analyst, and security operations center (SOC) analyst.
+No prior experience in cybersecurity is required to complete this program.

 ---